 - Religious holy days. - Required court appearances. - Activities related to obtaining United States citizenship. - Service as an election clerk. - Documented health-care appointments for the student or a child of the student, including absences for recognized services for students diagnosed with autism spectrum disorders, if the student comes to school or returns to school on the same day as the appointment.
-A note from the health-care provider must be submitted upon the student's arrival or return to campus. - For students in the conservatorship (custody) of the state who need to attend: - o An activity required under a court-ordered service plan; or - Any other court-ordered activity, provided it is not practicable to schedule the student's participation in the activity outside of school hours.
+A note from the health-care provider must be submitted upon the student's arrival or return to campus. - For students in the conservatorship (custody) of the state who need to attend: - An activity required under a court-ordered service plan; or - Any other court-ordered activity, provided it is not practicable to schedule the student's participation in the activity outside of school hours. - A parent or guardian may submit a parent note to excuse up to three absences due to illness per semester.